 - Handheld luggage scale

 How I feel about it: It’s saved my tush on numerous flights over the years.
 Do yourself a favour and buy one if you haven’t already.
+You don’t want to be that volunteer at COS hauling your suitcases into the medical office to weigh them.
+That sounds like a pain.

 - Neck pillow